<< Yesterday

 1980 Although the Mets finished last during his first three seasons in the dugout, the team extends manager Joe Torre's contract through the 1982 season.
 The future Hall of Fame skipper will compile a 286-420 (.405) record for the struggling franchise during his five seasons with the team.

 1980 In the 163rd game of the season, 35-year-old knuckleballer Joe Niekro earns his 20th victory, going the distance to defeat the Dodgers, 7-1, in the winner-take-all contest for the NL West flag.
-With the win, the Astros hold on to capture their first title in the 19-year history of the franchise after losing a season-ending three-game series to LA (3-2, 2-1, and 4-3) that forced the one-game playoff.
+With the win, the Astros capture their first title in the 19-year history of the franchise after losing a season-ending three-game series to LA (3-2, 2-1, and 4-3) that forced the one-game playoff.

 Courtesy of the Houston Astros network via